 Mangaluru Karnataka, India Travel Guide

 Buses connect all major localities, markets, bus stands, and attractions.
-Major transit points include State Bank (the Central Bus Stand), Lalbagh, Hampankatta, Kankanady, and Pumpwell.
+Major transit points include State Bank (the Central Bus Station), Lalbagh, Hampankatta, Kankanady, and Pumpwell.
 Route information often displays on the bus itself; locals at bus stops offer assistance for route inquiries.

 Mangalore’s private bus system connects all major localities and attractions efficiently.